heiswayi/heiswayi.nrird.com/_posts/2017/2017-11-26-document-writer.md

 The **reason** behind this web tool is because sometimes I need to write a document easier and faster with the help of [TinyMCE editor plugin](https://www.tinymce.com/), then I can save it into the format I wanted (HTML or markdown, mostly), without the need for me to manually write the HTML code.

-{% include figure.html src="https://i.imgur.com/3FRdl5R.png" alt="screenshot" caption="Screenshot" %}
+{% include figure.html src="https://i.imgur.com/3FRdl5R.png" caption="Screenshot" %}

 - **URL:** [https://nrird.xyz/document-writer](https://nrird.xyz/document-writer)